Worries and problems stressing you out? You need a break.

-- Time management – Do essential tasks and prioritize the others.
+- Time management – Do essential tasks and prioritize other tasks.
 Consider those who may be affected by your decisions, such as family and friends.
 Use a check list; you will receive satisfaction as you check off completed jobs!

-- Watch your diet – Alcohol, caffeine, sugar, fats and tobacco all put a strain on your body’s ability to cope with stress.
-A diet with a balance of fruits, vegetables, whole grains and foods high in protein but low in fat will help create optimum health.
+- Watch your diet – Alcohol, caffeine, sugar, fats, and tobacco all put a strain on your body’s ability to cope with stress.
+A balance of fruits, vegetables, whole grains, and foods high in protein but low in fat is ideal.
 Contact your local Heart and Stroke Foundation for information about healthy eating.

 - Recharge – Get enough rest and sleep.

 - Talk with others – Talk to friends, professional counsellors, support groups or relatives about what’s bothering you.

 - Help others – Volunteer work can be an effective and satisfying stress reducer.

 - Get away for a while – Read a book, watch a movie, play a game, or listen to music.
 Leave yourself some time that’s just for you.